souravbiswas19/FastAPI-Assignment/readme.md

   - Replace `{quiz_id}` with the ID of the quiz.
   - Replace `{user_id}` with the ID of the user.
   - Eg: http://127.0.0.1:8000/result/1/1 for quiz_id: 1 and user_id: 1 respectively

+### File description

+1. `database.py` - Python file to connect to the database

+2. `models.py` - Python file to store the class models

+3. `quiz_db.py` - Python file to define the quizes and feed them to the database

+4. `main.py` - Python file to call the API Ebdpoints.